SemperFidelis0510/debuggerGPT/README.md

 3. **Create a Python Environment**: Create a Python environment for the plugin.
 You can use tools like `venv` or `conda` to create a new environment.
 For example, if you're using `venv`, you can create a new environment using `python3 -m venv env`, and then activate it using `source env/bin/activate`.
 4. **Install Dependencies**: Install the necessary dependencies for the plugin.
 These dependencies are listed in the `requirements.txt` file in the repository.
 You can install them using `pip install -r requirements.txt`.
 5. **Start the Plugin**: Start the plugin by running the main script.
 You can do this by running `python main.py` in the command line.
 6. **Initialize the Plugin**: Once the plugin is running, start a conversation with ChatGPT.
-The first command in the conversation should be 'init'.
+The first command in the conversation should be 'init debbuger'.
 This command initializes the plugin and sets up a new conda environment called 'debuggerGPT' for running scripts.
 If you want to use a different environment, you can specify the 'environ' parameter in the 'init' command.

 Remember, you need to initialize the plugin every time you start a new conversation with ChatGPT.